 Are You Wasting Money On Digital Ads?

 The state of digital ads is incredibly terrible.
 Back in 1994, the click-through rate of the first online ad from AT&T was 48%.
 That means half the people who saw the ad, clicked it!
 Today, the average rate is less than 0.5% and still going down.
-According to startup consultants (and past guest) M13 the overall CAC for ads is really expensive too.
-For Facebook, nearly half of marketers report a CAC of less than $10.
-Google Ads is even more expensive and CAC ranges from $23.68 – $143.36.
+According to startup consultants (and past guest) M13, the overall CAC for ads is really expensive too.
+For Facebook, nearly half of marketers report a CAC of less than $10, which is considered good.
+Google Ads is more expensive and CAC ranges from $23.68 – $143.36.
 Yet, marketers still flush money down the ad toilet.

-Brenner explains there is an 11-15% increase in advertising each year, despite it’s continued decline effectiveness.
+Brenner explains there is an 11-15% increase in advertising spend each year, despite its continued decline in effectiveness.
 It’s because most companies are focusing on “we’re really great” and not “how can I help you.”
 Brenner explains.
 Also, I’d add, agencies make money on advertising.
-They can’t make money on you if you develop a great sustainable internal content strategy.
+They can’t make money on you if you develop a great sustainable internal content or PR strategy.

 Great Stories Engage Prospects